 Amarone through the ages

 It’s thought that the creation of Amarone dates back as far as Ancient Rome.
-Romans were particularly partial to any wine with a high alcohol content to satisfy their cravings and, as it happened, Amarone was the perfect fit.
+Amarone was the perfect fit for the Roman’s taste for highly alcoholic wine.

-According to legend, the wine was created accidentally, after a barrel of Recioto was neglected and left to over-ferment.
-When the wine maker recovered the barrel, he or she was pleasantly surprised by the dry, mellow and aromatic wine inside.
-And, in that moment, Amarone as we know and love it was born.
+According to legend, Amarone’s creation was accidental.
+After a neglected barrel of Recioto over-fermented.
+When the wine maker recovered the barrel, the dry, mellow and aromatic wine inside was an unexpected joy.
+And, in that moment, Amarone as we know and love it, was born.

 Quality and quantity

-Amarone’s birthplace, Veneto, produces the largest amounts of wine across Italy, with an average of 10 million hectolitres produced each year.
-Although much of it is mass-market plonk, world-class Valpolicella producers like Monte dei Ragni, Novaia, Quintarelli and our friends at Piccoli produce amazing wine.
+Amarone’s birthplace, Veneto, produces the largest amounts of wine across Italy.
+On average the region produces 10 million hectolitres each year.
+Although much of it is mass-market plonk.
+But certain world-class Valpolicella producers create amazing wine.
+These include:

-As of 2011, Amarone is classified as a DOCG wine, which means the production of the wine is closely controlled and governed.
+As of 2011, Amarone is classified as a DOCG wine.
+This means the production of the wine is closely controlled and governed.
 This ensures that only the best quality grapes make it into your bottle.
-What’s more, it also gives you the reassurance that you’re buying something that has been lovingly, professionally and meticulously created.
+It also means you’re buying something that has been meticulously created.

 However, this means a good bottle of Amarone will usually set you back about £30-£50.
 This cost is justified when you consider the volume of grapes used during the production, as well as the time it takes to create a bottle.